When is the Best Time to Visit the Egyptian Pyramids in 2026?

 8) Alexandria

 Among the other Egyptian cities, Alexandria is one of the major ancient cities with rich historical values.
-This is the second-largest city in Egypt and the Mediterranean port city found by Alexander the Great.
+This is the second-largest city in Egypt and a Mediterranean port city founded by Alexander the Great.
 It was also the home of Queen Cleopatra.

 The place was busy for naval operations, craft productions, and maritime commerce.
 It’s one place of endless shopping, cafe hopping, and strolling at the seashore.